Diana Phiri-Witty

 The artist draws playful connections between the patterns embedded in the walls, and the patterns found in the framed images.

-To develop the artwork, Phiri-Witty, undertook extensive research.
-She looked at the history, demographics and rich cultural mix of the neighborhood surrounding this hospital.
+To develop the artwork, Phiri-Witty undertook extensive research into the history, demographics, and rich cultural diversity of the neighbourhood surrounding Mile End Hospital.

 Photography by Matt Livey